Optimizing PHP Application Concurrency

 Heroku Pipelines help automate a workflow for promoting deployments from one environment to another (e.g., from staging to production).
 This makes it easy to measure and optimize changes to memory usage on a non-production app that you can then promote to production when the changes are ready.

-If you’d like to manually set the number of child processes running your application, you can adjust the WEB_CONCURRENCY
+To manually set the number of child processes running your application, you can adjust the WEB_CONCURRENCY

 environment variable by setting a config var.